“I never listen to what a person says. I look at what a person does because what they do tells me who they really are.”

-Throughout your journey of filtering out people, you’ll learn to appreciate those who live with integrity by adding true value in your life.
+Throughout your journey of filtering out people, you’ll learn to appreciate those who live with integrity by adding true value to your life.

 To further grow those relationships, you must invest time and effort into those people because they’ll be there for you during your brightest and darkest times.